genidma/teatime-accessibility/README.md

 * [40 + minute demo " " ](https://youtu.be/cgc0qMRA638)

-## Accessibility Features
+## Distinct Branch

 ### Photosensitive Epilepsy Safe Version
-* A photosensitive version of the app was created by @shanaya-gupta with further code modifications led by @genidma
+* a photosensitive version of the app was created by @shanaya-gupta with further code modifications led by @genidma
-* The photosensitive version does not have any visual effects, sudden screen changes and the timer updates every 5 seconds vs every second
+* it does not have any visual effects or sudden screen changes
-* The latest stable photosensitive version of the app  [downloaded via the releases section](https://github.com/genidma/teatime-accessibility/releases)
+* the latest stable photosensitive version of the app can be [downloaded via the releases section](https://github.com/genidma/teatime-accessibility/releases)

-* * Note the current Stable release for the photosensitive version is v.1.3.5.
-But best to check the Releases section directly in the future, as the Readme might be a bit stale
+## Features

 ### Visual and Audio Accessibility
 - **Rainbow 🌈 Glow**: Use tab on the keyboard ⌨️.
 As you cycle through the buttons they glow with a different color, each time the app is launched